 Double Wishbone vs. Torsion Beam – Repair or Maintenance Cost

-Double wishbone suspension setups typically cost more than torsion beam loops simply due to the fact that more parts comprise a double wishbone suspension setup, and these systems are more complicated to work on than their torsion beam counterparts.
+Double wishbone suspension setups typically cost more than torsion beam loops simply because more parts comprise a double wishbone suspension setup, and these systems are more complicated to work on than their torsion beam counterparts.

 A standard torsion beam suspension setup has just a single bushing that supports the trailing arm to the chassis, making installing torsion beam setups simpler.
 At the same time, it diminishes the maintenance cost as well.